-- 1. Mandatory registrant, NOT head of household - 2.
-Mandatory head of household (includes TCA teen parent) - 3.
+- 1. Mandatory work registrant who is head of household and has a child in the home under age 18 - 2.
+Mandatory work registrant who is not head of household and has a child in the home under age 18 - 3.
 Illness (medical limitation) - 4.
-Remote - 5.
-Confirmed pregnancy - 6.
-Transportation unavailable for over 2 hours - 7.
-Extreme comm. or lang. limitation - 8.
-Circumstances beyond control - 9.
-Lack of childcare for ages 6 to 12 years old - 10.
-ABAWD with indicator 'N' mandatory FSET/ ABAWD only (ABAWD already meeting the work requirement) - 11.
-ABAWD with indicator 'N' mandatory refugee referral (refugees in first 12 months, and already meeting the work requirement) - 12.
-Un-reimbursable expenses for participating in E&T - 13.
-No available openings in an E&T component - 14.
-Does not meet the criteria for referral to an E&T component (criteria for each E&T component is outlined in G. Component Detail)

-How frequently will the State plan to re-evaluate these exemptions from mandatory E&T?
+Confirmed pregnancy - 5.
+Transportation unavailable for over 2 hours or due to rural location - 6.
+Extreme communication or language limitation - 7.
+Circumstances beyond control - 8.
+Lack of childcare for ages 6 to 12 years old - 9.
+ABAWD with indicator 'N' mandatory FSET/ ABAWD only (ABAWD already meeting the work requirement) - 10.
+ABAWD with indicator 'N' mandatory refugee referral (refugees in first 12 months, and already meeting the work requirement) - 11.
+Un-reimbursable expenses for participating in E&T - 12.
+No available openings in an E&T component - 13.
+Does not meet the criteria for referral to an E&T component (criteria for each E&T component is outlined in G. Component Detail) - b) How frequently will the State plan to re-evaluate these exemptions from mandatory E&T?